diegomgarcia/force_inject/README.md

 [![publisher: diegogarcia.ca](https://img.shields.io/badge/publisher-diegogarcia.ca-blue)](https://pub.dev/publishers/diegogarcia.ca)

-🛠️ A lightweight, zero-dependency Dependency Injection (DI) container for Dart.
+🛠️ A lightweight, zero-runtime-dependency Dependency Injection (DI) container for Dart.
 🌌 Inspired by .NET Core and powered by the Force.
 **This is the Way.**